-In general, a completely unstructured nonparametric model of the conditional distribution functions of $(Y_1(v), Y_2(v))$ given Z(u) is not mathematically tractable or biologically interpretable.
-Therefore, we propose a class of structured nonparametric regression models for the RPPs (Section 2.1) based on conditional quantiles.
-In order to focus on the main objective of tracking the multivariate outcomes across the time range \mathcal{T} , our nonparametric quantile regression models link the outcomes and covariates at time points (u, v) through linear structures with bivariate functional parameters.
-This differs from the longitudinal quantile regressions in the literature, such as those of Kim and Yang (2011) and Cho, Hong, and Kim (2016).
-There are two main advantages to using this conditional quantile-based modeling approach to evaluate the RPPs in order to track multivariate longitudinal outcomes.
-First, the RPPs and the related conditional distributions can be estimated simply based on the nonparametric estimators of the functional quantile regression parameters using a simulation-based procedure.
-Second, nonparametric conditional quantile models have natural interpretations for applications in which health status is classified based on conditional quantiles, such as the abnormal levels of blood pressure defined in Flynn et al. (2017).
+Since a completely unstructured nonparametric model of the conditional distribution functions of $(Y_1(v), Y_2(v))$ given Z(u) is generally not mathematically tractable and biologically interpretable, we propose a class of structured nonparametric regression models for the RPPs (Section 2.1) based on conditional quantiles.
+In order to focus on the main objective of tracking the multivariate outcomes across the time range T, our nonparametric quantile regression models rely on linking the outcomes and covariates at time points (u, v) through linear structures with bivariate functional parameters.
+This is different from the longitudinal quantile regression in the literature, such as Kim and Yang (2011) and Cho, Hong and Kim (2016).
+There are two main advantages for this conditional quantile-based modeling approach for evaluating the RPPs for tracking multivariate longitudinal outcomes.
+First, the RPPs and the related conditional distributions can be simply estimated based on the nonparametric estimators of the functional quantile regression parameters through a simulation-based procedure.
+Second, the nonparametric conditional quantile models have natural interpretations for applications where health status is classified based on conditional quantiles, such as abnormal levels of blood pressure defined in Flynn et al. (2017).